jasp-de/jasp-de/readme.md

 ## What I can do for Your Business

-  🎨 design beautiful & performant websites
+  🎨 design beautiful & fast websites
   🤑 build custom shopify stores & apps
   🤖 create business automations (chatGPT, gmail, sheets, shopify, zapier, etc - accroding to your needs)
   💳 code blockchain smart contracts (ETH, SOL) and setup crypto payments and wallet integration